jas1-khabrani/Training-a-CNN-to-drive-a-autonomously-in-Udacity-car-simulator/README.md

 Part 1 : ( Data Generation Part)

-Driving a car manually with keyboard resulting in generation of CSV file and Image folder
+Driving a car manually with keyboard results in generation of CSV file and Image folder

 Part 2 : (Training Part)